 1. It is futile and detrimental to argue with my wife.

 2. It is not beneficial to argue with my boss about something which is not important.

-3. Five of the most important words I’ve had to learn the hard way are these: It is what it is.
+3. Five of the most important words I have had to learn the hard way are these: It is what it is.
 It is useless, as Jesus Christ said (Acts 26:14) to kick against the pricks (goads).
 In other words, there are some things about which your effort is in vain, so you might as well simply shrug your shoulders and live with it.
-In fact, the more strenuously you oppose them (the goads), the more it’s going to hurt you.
-There are times when a person has to recognize this, shut his mouth, and go with the flow, regardless of his stubbornness, hard-headedness, and rebellious, independent nature.
+In fact, the more strenuously you oppose them (the goads), the more it is going to hurt you.
+There are times when a person should recognize this, shut his mouth, and go with the flow, regardless of his stubbornness, hard-headedness, and rebellious, independent nature.